castroian/castroian.github.io/index.md

 ## About me 👋

-I am a first-generation Filipino 🇵🇭 college student born and raised in the East Bay Area.
-Growing up in a community heavily shaped by the big tech industry, I saw how STEM degrees- particularly computer and data science- have great possibilities for social mobility, but access to these STEM fields is particularly limited for students who are low-income, first-generation, or underrepresented.
-Most of my professional experience has been as an educator in this space, aiming to make key introductory courses more accessible for these groups and non-majors to build interest in these fields.
+I am a first-generation Filipino 🇵🇭 graduate student born and raised in the East Bay Area.
+Growing up in a community significantly shaped by the big tech industry, I saw how STEM degrees- particularly computer and data science- offer great possibilities for social mobility, but access to these STEM fields is particularly limited for students who are low-income, first-generation, or underrepresented.
+Most of my professional experience has been as an educator in this space, motivated by my own lack of access to STEM opportunities growing up and my struggles to find a community in the field.
+Since coming to Cal, I have worked to make key introductory courses more accessible for marginalized students and non-majors to build interest in CS/DS while also emphasizing the social impact of data and technology.

 I am skilled at statistical analysis (research design, hypothesis testing, regression analysis), programming (Python and R), and data science (exploratory data analysis, data visualization, natural language processing, and applied machine learning).
 I also have a strong background in communication, constitutional law, and policy research.
 You can see some of work I've done in the sections below.